ICC and Nigeria’s engagement with international courts - Daily Trust

-For instance, on December 11, 2020, the ICC at The Hague, announced the conclusion of its preliminary examination of the situation in Nigeria, and concluded that there was a reasonable basis to believe that war crimes and crimes against humanity were committed in Nigeria.
-It revealed that the next step in the judicial process is to request authorisation from the Pre-Trial Chamber to open an investigation into the situation in Nigeria.
+For instance, on December 11, 2020, the ICC at The Hague, announced the conclusion of its preliminary examination of the situation in Nigeria, and concluded that there was a reasonable basis to believe that war crimes and crimes against humanity were committed in the country.
+It revealed that the next step in the judicial process is to request authorisation from the Pre-Trial Chamber to open an investigation into the situation.

 The ICC had earlier indicated that there were eight cases of crimes against humanity against Nigeria, six of them alleged against the Boko Haram sect and the two others against the military.

-These were also several complaints to the ICC after the violent clashes that greeted marches by the members of the Islamic Movement in Nigeria (IMN) in Kaduna State and the Indigenous People of Biafra (IPOB), who were demanding the release of their leaders, Ibrahim El-Zakzaky and Nnamdi Kanu respectively.
+There were also several complaints to the ICC after the violent clashes that greeted marches by the members of the Islamic Movement in Nigeria (IMN) in Kaduna State and the Indigenous People of Biafra (IPOB), who were demanding the release of their leaders, Ibrahim El-Zakzaky and Nnamdi Kanu respectively.
+The government eventually proscribed both groups.

-“While the Office’s preliminary examination has primarily focused on alleged crimes committed by Boko Haram since July 2009 and by the Nigerian Security Forces since the beginning of the non-international armed conflict between the Nigerian Security Forces and Boko Haram since June 2011, it has also examined alleged crimes falling outside the context of this conflict,” the statement said.
+“While the office’s preliminary examination has primarily focused on alleged crimes committed by Boko Haram since July 2009 and by the Nigerian Security Forces since the beginning of the non-international armed conflict between the Nigerian Security Forces and Boko Haram since June 2011, it has also examined alleged crimes falling outside the context of this conflict,” the statement read.

 “This is worrisome as Nigeria has demonstrated beyond doubt and absolute cooperation with the ICC that it is willing and able to meet its obligations,” he said.

-Speaking during the opening of the five-day 18th Session of the Assembly of State Parties to the Rome Statute of the ICC at The Hague, Netherlands Malami said Nigeria was also committed to criminalization of starvation as a weapon of war crime under the Rome Statute of the International Criminal Court.
+Speaking during the opening of the five-day 21st Session of the Assembly of State Parties to the Rome Statute of the ICC at The Hague, Netherlands, Malami said Nigeria was also committed to criminalization of starvation as a weapon of war crime under the Rome Statute of the International Criminal Court.

 While recalling that the idea of criminalization of starvation as a weapon of war crime was mooted by Switzerland, Malami emphasized Nigeria’s calls on all State Parties to jointly support the initiative.

-Malami informed the gathering that the Boko Haram elements have been considerably decimated through the efforts of the Nigerian security forces and the support of our neighbouring states, adding that normalcy is gradually returning to the country.
+Malami told the gathering that the Boko Haram elements have been considerably decimated through the efforts of the Nigerian security forces and the support of neighbouring states, adding that normalcy is gradually returning to the country.

+Malami said Nigeria believes in the principle of complementarity and will continue to play a leading role in ensuring that perpetrators of crimes against humanity are prosecuted and victims get deserved justice.

-He informed the body of efforts by the National Assembly to domesticate the Rome Statute treaty of the ICC because the country was determined to rid the world of all impunities to ensure a strong and stable international criminal court system.
+He informed the body of efforts by the National Assembly to domesticate the Rome Statute treaty of the ICC because the country is determined to help rid the world of all impunities to ensure a strong and stable international criminal court system.

 Besides the role of the National Assembly, there is also the responsibility of the judiciary to interpret the rights, privileges and responsibilities for Nigerian citizens under the international treaties.

-Although not much has been heard about ICC’s conclusion on the complaints against Nigeria in the last few years, experts believe the inquisition of the international body was expected considering Nigeria’s human rights decline in the last few years, which negates its commitment under the Rome Statute as a founding member of the ICC, having been established in 2002 following the drug crisis in Trinidad and Tobago which forced it to demand for the court in 1989 through the United Nations General Assembly Diplomatic Conference in Rome on July 15 to 17, 1998.
+Although not much has been heard about ICC’s conclusions on the complaints against Nigeria in the last few years, experts believe the inquisition of the international body was expected considering the country’s human rights decline in the last few years, which negates its commitment under the Rome Statute as a founding member of the ICC, established in 2002 following the drug crisis in Trinidad and Tobago which forced it to demand for the court in 1989 through the United Nations General Assembly Diplomatic Conference in Rome on July 15 to 17, 1998.

 Nigeria was among the like-minded group of nations which pushed through some core issues within the framework of the court such as jurisdiction over genocide, crimes against humanity, war crimes, independence from the Security Council’s power to veto prosecutions, vesting the court’s prosecutor with proprio motu power to initiate proceedings and preclusion of reservations to the establishment treaty.